Etihad Stadium: Background

 Plans to build a new stadium in Manchester were formulated before 1989 as part of the city's bid to host the 1996 Summer Olympics.
 Manchester City Council submitted a bid that included a design for an 80,000-capacity stadium on a greenfield site west of Manchester city centre.
 The bid failed and Atlanta hosted the Games.
-Four years later the city council bid to host the 2000 Summer Olympics, but this time focusing on a brownfield site 1.6 km east of the city centre on derelict land that was the site of Bradford Colliery, known colloquially as Eastlands.
+Four years later, the city council bid to host the 2000 Summer Olympics, but this time focusing on a brownfield site 1.6 km east of the city centre on derelict land that was the site of Bradford Colliery, known colloquially as Eastlands.
 The council's shift in focus was driven by emerging government legislation on urban renewal, promising vital support funding for such projects; the government became involved in funding the purchase and clearance of the Eastlands site in 1992.

-For the February 1993 bid the city council submitted another 80,000-capacity stadium design produced by design consultants Arup, the firm that helped select the Eastlands site.
+For the February 1993 bid, the city council submitted another 80,000-capacity stadium design produced by design consultants Arup, the firm that helped select the Eastlands site.
 On 23 September 1993, the games were awarded to Sydney, but the following year Manchester submitted the same scheme design to the Millennium Commission as a "Millennium Stadium", only to have this proposal rejected.
 Undeterred, Manchester City Council subsequently bid to host the 2002 Commonwealth Games, once again proposing the same site along with downsized stadium plans derived from the 2000 Olympics bid, and this time were successful.
-In 1996, this same planned stadium competed with Wembley Stadium to gain funding to become the new national stadium, but the money was used to redevelop Wembley.
+In 1996, this same planned stadium competed with Wembley to gain funding to become the new national stadium, but the money was used to redevelop Wembley.